Thursdays-Child/PlantLight/README.md

 # PLANT LIGHT
 ### Automatic light switch based on light sensor and date/time

+**version 3.0**
+Replaced transistor with phototransistor to switch the relay.

 **version 2.0**
 Upgraded PCB and logic with ATMega328p and Maxim DS3231M RTC.
 New schematich and new PCB.
 The temperature compensated clock now wakes up the micro once per day, with time of day alarm.
-Added HM10 BLE connectivity module to send and receive date, time, settings.

 **version 1.2**
 Added function to set time from an external input, with all the istructions needed: set draft info on RTC clock.